CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 ### Runecraft Forge

-In this chamber, the collaboration between the wizards allied with the dwarves and gnomes of Phandelver's Pact allowed them to harness the mystical energies found within these caverns.
+In this chamber, the collaboration between the wizards allied with the dwarves and gnomes of Tundelver's Pact allowed them to harness the mystical energies found within these caverns.
 The northernmost door bears the scars of intense heat, its iron hinges partially melted; opening it requires a successful DC 15 Strength check.
 The western double doors have suffered similar damage but stand slightly ajar.

 ```
 This expansive workshop has been marred by the remnants of an ancient spell battle that ravaged the mine.
 Scorched worktables occupy two corners of the room, and the plaster has been seared off the stone walls.
 In the room's center, a stone pedestal cradles a small brazier, from which an eerie green flame dances and crackles.
 Strangely, the brazier and its pedestal have remained untouched by the destructive forces that swept through this area.